guyp98/smartHome/README.md

 ## The breakdown of each component

 ### Android app
  The application is written in Android studio and is direct for android users.
 It is written in Java and contains 10 different Activities.

-The application uses a web socket that is created when the user enters the application.
-The user logs in and the web socket sends the data to the server and waits for a reply.
+The cummunication with the server is done with websockets, that send pre-defined json objects.

 #### Features: